-The Best Strength Exercises: Build Muscle, Boost Metabolism, Stay Strong
+The Best Strength Exercises for Menopause: Build Muscle, Boost Metabolism, Stay Strong

 Menopause is a powerful transition but let’s be honest, it can feel like your body has changed overnight.
 Suddenly, the workouts that once worked don’t deliver the same results and you may notice more softness around your middle, lower energy or a drop in strength.